riad5089/Crime-Data-Analysis-Of-Baltimore-City-USA/README.md

 1. The most occurring crime is Auto theft and the second most is Common assault.
 2. Most of the victim age range in between 25-50.
 3. Most of the victim races are Black and African American.
+4. The analysis identifies the district of Southeast as the area with the highest number of reported crime victims.

 ## Build from Sources
 1. Clone the repository.